badokun/lightning-metrics/docs/lightning_metrics.md

 Once you've completed the [Performance Monitoring](performance_monitoring.md) section you are now ready to add Lightning metrics.

-> Your Lightning wallet must be unlocked for metrics to be availble
+> Your Lightning wallet must be unlocked for metrics to be available

 ## Configuration